Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise4.md

-# Exercise 4 - Disassemble and emulate an ECU flash image
+# Exercise 4 - Disassemble a ECU flash image

+The goal of this execise is to disasemble a ECU Flash Image.